marp-team/marp-cli/docs/bespoke-transitions/README.md

 If there were multiple pairs defined by `view-transition-name` CSS property with different names, each elements will morph at the same time.
 Elements that were not marked by `view-transition-name` still follow the selected animation by `transition` local directive.

+> [!WARNING]
+>
-> **Warning** Each morphable elements marked by `view-transition-name` must have uniquely named in a slide page.
+> Each morphable elements marked by `view-transition-name` must have uniquely named in a slide page.
 If there were multiple elements named by `view-transition-name` with the same name in a single page, View Transition API does not apply _the whole of transition animation_.
+>
+> The morphing animation has been confirmed working correctly on Chrome and Edge.
+Safari also supports this kind of animation, but the correct animation is not granted, due to the effect of [WebKit's a long-standing bug](https://bugs.webkit.org/show_bug.cgi?id=23113) (and [marpit-svg-polyfill](https://github.com/marp-team/marpit-svg-polyfill) to patch that).

 ### Example